nadiamariduena/express-28-dci/express2-robert-assign-login/README.md

 #### °°------- ASSIGNMENT | Login using requests--------°°

-##### this project was created by Vasilis and i will copy it here to have an example of the login(he didnt add comments on most of the stuff but i am thankful that he could give us a preview of it :baby_chick: ).
+##### this project was created by Vasilis and i will paste it here to have an example of the login(he didnt add comments on most of the stuff but i am thankful that he could give us a preview of it :baby_chick: ).

 <br>

 ![rested](img/prev1.jpg)

 <br>